europcarmobilitygroup/emobg-eslint/README.md

 # Europcar Mobility Group ECMAScript code quality setup
-Library provides flexible linting (ESLint `9.x.x`) confuguration for front-end projects.
+Library provides flexible linting (ESLint `9.x.x`) configuration for front-end projects.
 It is designed to support both JavaScript and TypeScript, allowing developers to choose the configuration that best fits their needs.

 ## Usage